kffein/craft-bulk-edit/README.md

 2. Then tell Composer to load the plugin:

-        composer require kffein/craft-status
+        composer require kffein/craft-bulk-edit

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Status.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Bulk Edit.

-## Craft Status Overview
+## Craft Bulk Edit Overview

-Custom status in channels to bulk edit a field on each entry
+Craft Bulk Edit in channels to Craft bulk edit a field on each entry

 !!!
 AT VER.
 1.0.1 ONLY USABLE WITH PROJECT : SHINGRIX !!!